Skip to main content

 • Per-scope: a percentage of the global limit for each scope value

-Each granularity maintains its own EWMA estimator.
-The MeteredPayloadStream increments all applicable accumulators (global + per-usecase + per-scope) for every chunk polled.
-For non-streamed payloads (e.g., batch INSERT where the size is known upfront), bytes are recorded directly via record_bandwidth.
+Each granularity maintains its own bucket.
+The MeteredPayloadStream charges all applicable buckets (global + per-usecase + per-scope) for every chunk polled.
+For non-streamed payloads, bytes are recorded directly.

 §Web Concurrency Limit